Art-Sells/Arells/README.md

 Most Artists are living in poverty.

 #### Solution:
-Art + Sells = Arells: An NFT store in which you can't lose money on any sale.
+Art + Sells = Arells: A store in which you never lose money on NFT sales.
 Arells is working on achieving this through an innovation called **Price After Purchase** which introduces a new market called a Stag Market.

 _______________________________________________________________________